owocki/bash-pg-top/README.md

 # bash-pg-top

 A bash port of pg_top.
 Run as the `postgres` user on your machine, and make sure to configure the `PORT` if needed.
-Press `<enter>` to see the next screen.

 Source of bash script is here: https://github.com/owocki/bash-pg-top/blob/master/pg_top.sh